khushi463-tyagi/CALCULATOR__APP/README.md

 ## Getting Started

-This is a basic calculator app that contains following operations :
+This is a basic calculator app that performs following operations :

 ->  Division

 ->  Multiplication